Review – Ara Fell: Enhanced Edition

 As the story goes, a long time ago in the land of Ara Fell, elves and vampires were at war.
 In a desperate attempt to save all life on Ara Fell from the insatiable hunger of the vampires, the elves cast a spell to thwart the advances of their foes.
 In doing so, they doomed themselves and eventually all life on the floating continent.
 Now it is up to Lita, a young woman accidentally thrown into the thick of things, to save the world from impending doom.

 In Ara Fell, you play as the protagonist, Lita.
-She’s a young woman who dreams of saving the world and gets into pretends to do so with her best friend, Adrian.
+She’s a young woman who dreams of saving the world and pretends to do so with her best friend, Adrian.
 Before long, her fantasies become reality and she’s swept into an epic adventure she wasn’t prepared for.
 Along the way you’ll find other companions to join you, each with their own strengths and motivations.

 Gameplay-wise, this is very much your old school turn-based JRPG fare.
 However, in Ara Fell: Enhanced Edition, there have been some much needed improvements.
 In the original version, you were still operating on a turn-based system, but you couldn’t actually perform any moves until a certain amount of time had passed .
 This was hugely unnecessary and made the each battle take an absurd amount of time to get through.
 It also takes you out of the moment when your heroes and the enemies are just staring at each other, not moving until some unseen force deems it okay to strike.
 Luckily, Stegosoft Games was able to rectify this once they weren’t held back the limitations of the software they had available at the time.